-The candidate constructs a list of up to six potential external evaluators and their qualifications as reviewers.
-The PTU head must select and include in the dossier letters of evaluation from at least two of the candidate's designated external reviewers and will inform the candidate in writing when the letters have arrived.
-The candidate also constructs a list of no more than three individuals who may not be contacted as external evaluators, and the head of the promotion/tenure unit and other eligible voting faculty in the unit may not contact these individuals about the candidate's promotion and/or tenure review.
-The dossier must also include at least two letters from individuals not on the candidate's approved list.
+A minimum of 4 appraisal letters will be obtained from external reviewers.
+The candidate will construct a list of up to six potential external evaluators and provide information on their qualifications as reviewers to the PTU Head.
+At least two of the external letters in the dossier must be from the candidate's list and at least two must be from a list generated by the PTU Head that excludes reviewers on the candidate's list.
+The candidate will also construct a list of no more than three individuals who may not be contacted as external evaluators.
+The head of the promotion/tenure unit and other eligible voting faculty in the unit may not contact these individuals about the candidate's promotion and/or tenure review.
 If one or two of the external evaluators cannot or do not respond, another letter may be requested, maintaining a balance of letters from the candidate's list of letters and from the PTU's list.
-All letters of evaluation must be included in the dossier.
+All letters of evaluation must be included in Section 7 of the dossier, along with the following information: